 Are transgendered people welcome at gender-specific rituals?

 Yes.
 Absolutely.
 Feel free to attend either, or both, rituals as you identify, including Stag King and Trials of Artemis.
 There is often a third-gender or gender diverse ritual.
 Further, we have a closed, private swimming event that follows the ritual for third gender/trans people and their partner(s).

 Indeed.
 If you notice the colours in the dragonfly logo, they are in the order of the Rainbow Flag.
 KG is a safe place for all people.
 A Pride Parade, open to everyone, occurs every Friday of KG, sometimes followed by a 2SLGBTQQIA+ ritual, depending on pride committee.

 How can I get involved more with KG?

 There are many ways to become involved!
 KG is run by a group of staff volunteers who work throughout the year to make this event special.
 You can volunteer in a number of ways: big or small, it is appreciated.
 Contact us ahead of time or you can identify yourself at Registration.
 Many of the KG staff and community also get involved year-round through work weekends.

 What kinds of facilities are available on-site?

-There is a comfort station which has a men’s’ and women’s’ section.
+There is a comfort station which has a men’s’ and women’s’ section, but non-binary people are free to use the bathroom of their choice.
 There are two showers in each section, as well as flush toilets (two in each side).
-During KG, we have a dozen port-a-potties on site, and there is one wooden outhouse.
-There is also pay laundry facilities in the comfort station.
+During KG, we have a dozen port-a-potties.
 The bathrooms have electricity, sinks and a mirror.
-There is a “kitchen” type building.
-The back end has two rooms that will be used for children’s programming.
-The front is open on one side, providing shelter and light for playing cards, eating and socializing in all kinds of weather.
+There is a living-room type building (the Rookery, the front is open on one side, providing shelter and light for playing cards, eating and socializing in all kinds of weather.
 We also have a stage and a bread oven.

 I have musical instruments.
 Can I bring them to KG?